openvinotoolkit/openvino/tools/benchmark_tool/README.md

 Throughput: 88.43 FPS
 ```

 The Benchmark Tool can also be used with dynamically shaped networks to measure expected inference time for various input data shapes.
-See the -shape and -data_shape argument descriptions in the <a href="#whats-next">All configuration options</a> section to learn more about using dynamic shapes.
+See the -shape and -data_shape argument descriptions in the <a href="#all-configuration-options">All configuration options</a> section to learn more about using dynamic shapes.
 Here is a command example for using benchmark_app with dynamic networks and a portion of the resulting output:

 ```sh
 benchmark_app -m omz_models/intel/asl-recognition-0004/FP16/asl-recognition-0004.xml -d CPU -shape [-1,3,16,224,224] -data_shape [1,3,16,224,224][2,3,16,224,224][4,3,16,224,224] -pcseq